Let’s rewind to when I started creating content…

 This is really valuable to content marketers because it’s another route into our target audiences’ minds.

-To get the best out of it for content generation, search for your keyword at the top of the homepage:
+To get the best out of it for content marketing ideas, search for your keyword at the top of the homepage:

 The results page automatically shows the most relevant posts from ALL-TIME.
 This kicks back plenty of useful information, and you might immediately stumble on an idea.